-In 2014, I joined Panorama Education as the company's first marketing hire.
-I was the Product Marketing Director for the introduction of several new products and services that aimed to improve student outcomes in K-12 schools and districts.
-Our team led the way in helping educators measure the growth of the "whole child"—including social-emotional learning skills like growth mindset and grit—and I wrote data stories about these topics in EdSurge and Education Week.
+Back in 2014, I joined Panorama Education as the company's first marketing hire.
+I introduced new products and services that aimed to improve student outcomes in K-12 schools and districts.
+Our team led the way in measuring the growth of the "whole child"—including skills like growth mindset and grit—and I wrote data stories about these topics in EdSurge and Education Week.

-Over five years, I led go-to market strategy and customer development for new products—like Panorama Student Success, a real-time student data dashboard—that reached millions of students nationwide and I chronicled their impact through customer documentaries.
-Later on, I moved to San Francisco to open the company's west coast office.
-When I left, the company had grown from 8 to 140 employees and served more than 9 million students and 11,500 schools every year.
+Over five years, I led go-to market strategy for new products—like Panorama Student Success, a student-centric data dashboard—that supported millions of students nationwide and I chronicled their impact through documentaries.
+I then moved to San Francisco to open the company's west coast office.
+When I left, Panorama had grown from 8 to 140 employees and served more than 9 million students in 11,500 schools.

 Get to Know You Survey

-During my time at Panorama, I led a team of engineers and educators to ship the 'Get to Know You' Survey.
-We based the product on research that showed knowing what you have in common with your teacher can lead to higher academic achievement and stronger relationships for students — with even greater effects for students of color.
-More than 100k students and teachers used the survey to find their similarities over the next few years.
-We also collaborated with researchers from Harvard to measure efficacy, and their findings were featured on NPR's Hidden Brain podcast.
+While at Panorama, I led a team of engineers and educators to build the 'Get to Know You' Survey.
+More than 100k students and teachers used the survey to find out what they have in common with each other.
+We collaborated with researchers from Harvard to measure efficacy, and their findings were featured on NPR's Hidden Brain podcast.

-Before that, I co-founded a startup called Speech4Good while in college to develop mobile applications for people (like me) with speech impediments.
-I led product design and marketing for our suite of apps that reached 25k students, parents, and speech therapists.
+Before that, I co-founded Speech4Good while in college.
+We developed mobile apps for people (like me) with speech challenges.
+I led product design and marketing for a suite of iOS apps that reached 25k students, parents, and speech therapists.
 We raised funding from Rough Draft Ventures and were named one of Inc. Magazine's "Coolest College Startups."

-As part of Speech4Good, we launched a project called Fluently that detected specific moments of disfluent speech — like stuttering — through an iOS app.
-We collaborated with speech therapists to provide a new way to quantify and monitor speech patterns.
-This work became more technically difficult than we had hoped, so we sunsetted the project (still one of my favorites) a year later.
+As part of Speech4Good, we launched a project called Fluently that detected moments of disfluent speech.
+We collaborated with speech therapists to offer real-time speech analysis.
+The work became more technically difficult than we had hoped, so we sunsetted the project (still one of my favorites) a year later.